v-pbartley/openhack-mc4h/README.md

-# Microsoft Cloud for Healthcare 2021 OpenHack
+# Microsoft Cloud for Healthcare OpenHack

 # Introduction
-Hello and welcome to the Microsoft Cloud for Healthcare 2021 OpenHack!
-This live event will take place in online sessions Wednesday-Friday Nov 10-12, 2021.
-For information about how to register, please visit ______________.
+Hello and welcome to the Microsoft Cloud for Healthcare OpenHack!
+This live event will take place in online sessions.
 All registered participants will be placed on a team and given instructions for how to log in to the event.

-# MC4H 2021 OpenHack Overview
+# MC4H OpenHack Overview
 Over the course of three days, you and your teammates will work through a series of guided challenges where you'll test your skills building FHIR data workflows using Microsoft Cloud for Healthcare (MC4H) tools and architectures.
 You will gain exposure to a complete host of MC4H components and get hands on experience deploying and configuring systems capable of handling production workloads.

 The challenges in this OpenHack are designed to give you and your teammates a chance to exercise your health data problem-solving skills in a collaborative environment.
 To make this a valuable experience for everyone, each team will need to make sure that